dasmith/IsisWorld/README.md

 ### 4. Imprimer learning

 Sue is teaching Ralph how *not* to use a kitchen.
 He must learn that the faucet must be turned off after being used, doors closed after they are opened, not to leave the refrigerator open for more time than necessary, etc.  He must learn these how to represent and pursue these imagined goals and antigoals of his imprimer.
-This must cover the problem of **shared attention**, where the teacher deliberatly acts a certain way to encourage the learner to focus on a relevant aspect of the shared situation.
+This must cover the problem of **shared attention**, where the teacher deliberately acts a certain way to encourage the learner to focus on a relevant aspect of the shared situation.

   * Shared attention and shared models of inference:  "What will Sue think if she sees the mess on the floor?"